 In 2017, a report published by Saving and Empowering Young Lives in Europe (SEYLE) highlighted that one in 7 Irish teenagers had severe symptoms of depression and almost a quarter had symptoms of anxiety.
-These figures mirror other studies conducted in Europe and the USA – mental health issues in teenagers are on the increase.
+These figures mirror other studies conducted in Europe and the USA – mental health issues in teenagers are overall on the increase.

 There is no one cause of depression or anxiety in teenagers, and it can affect young adults from all walks of life.
 Parents often overlook symptoms because they can be masked by normal ups-and-downs in behaviour such as moodiness or reluctance to talk.
 However, if you notice a marked difference in your teenager’s behaviour then it might be a sign of depression or anxiety.
 Signs to look for include:

 - retreating from the world for long periods of time

 - problems at school

 - bad moods that last for more than a couple weeks

 - changes in appetite or eating habits

 Being present and available for your teen to talk can be a big first step to helping them.
 Although in recent years there has been more awareness surrounding mental health, it can still be a difficult topic to approach.
 Just being a good listener, without passing any judgement, can really help an anxious or depressed teenager.
 Speaking with your teenager about mental health should be a priority so make sure you step away from social media, smartphones or other distractions.
 Give your child your undivided attention.